charliecalvert/CloudNotes/Assignments/WalkingMap.md

 To complete the exercise, do the following:

-- Download the markdown and html for your document from stackedit.
-Name the markdown **WalkingMap&#95;LastName.md**.
-Name the html **WalkingMap&#95;LastName.html**.
-In all cases LastName is your lastName.
+- Download the markdown and HTML for your document from stackedit.
+Name the markdown file **WalkingMap&#95;LastName.md**.
+Name the HTML file **WalkingMap&#95;LastName.html**.
+In all cases LastName is your last name.
 - Wrap your HTML in a bootstrap document, as we did in the CodeAnywhereS3 assignment.
+- Paste your HTML into a Google Sites
 - Upload your files to S3
 - Upload your files to CodeAnywhere and place them in a folder in your repository.
 The name of the folder should be **Week04_WalkingMap**.
 - Take screenshot of your files in CodeAnywhere.
 Put the screenshot in your **Week04_WalkingMap** folder.